ClNo/flask-squirrel/README.rst

        "translation": {}
    }

-You can also access the JavaScript web application in a browser with the URL ``http://127.0.0.1:5000/orderings/index.html``.
+You can also access the backend with a JavaScript web application in a browser with the URL ``http://127.0.0.1:5000/orderings/index.html``.
 Flask acts as file server which provides the html/css/js files and images.

 .. image:: demo-screenshot_1.png
    :target: Demo Viewer

-*Note: Flask-Squirrel is made to work with the very good browser component DataTables.
-You can download a trial version of the  `DataTables Editor <https://editor.datatables.net/download/download?type=js>`_ and copy it into examples/orderings/frontend/DatatablesEditor/datatables.min.js and datatables.min.css .*
+*Note: Flask-Squirrel is made to work with the very good browser component DataTables.*
+You can download a trial version of the  `DataTables Editor <https://editor.datatables.net/download/download?type=js>`_ and copy it into examples/orderings/frontend/DatatablesEditor/datatables.min.js and datatables.min.css .

 If you have the DataTables Editor you are able to create, edit and delete the table rows from the web application:

 .. image:: demo-screenshot_2.png
    :target: Demo Editor

+To make any changes in the protected tables you can login as **admin / adm123** which is also specified in configuration file ``orderings-config.json``.

 *Note: Even the Orderings demo is a bit raw it can be used to publish any kind of SQL tables!
 The JS scripts get mostly everything from the Flask-Squirrel backend and therefore you can do already much with this demo code!*